 Learn how to deal with a foreign body in eye, throat or mouth.
 Learn about CPR and resuscitation.
 Learn how to clean wounds and apply dressings and bandages.

 Understand the causes of animal disease.
 Learn the best ways of preventing the spread of diseases and infections.

 Learn how to recognise the signs of disease and ill health and when to visit the vet.
 Learn about animal diseases (viral, bacterial, fungal, parasitic, hereditary & those caused by environmental factors).

 Learn about the pathways of disease transmission and how to prevent infection & disease transmission.
 This section includes information about: Basic hygiene; bactericides; fungicides; viricides; sterilisation of equipment & materials; aseptic techniques; safe use of chemicals – hazard symbols, changes to hazard symbols; disposal of waste – hazardous, non-hazardous; Statutory waste regulations.

-The last module of this course is about aftercare and helping the animal recover.
+The last unit of this course is about aftercare and helping the animal recover.

 Learn more about treatments you can give at home without veterinary prescriptions.

 Learn about organisations that treat stray animals and owned animals as well as about Emergency Veterinary Centres, Private and Charity treatment centres.